Quake III Arena on Steam - User reviews, Price & Information

 The greatest warriors of all time and space have been summoned to battle for the amusement of an ancient alien race.
 Wield a variety of guns and power-ups as you fight for glory against ruthless combatants in this fast-paced single-player and multiplayer FPS.

-Quake III Arena is a fps, arena shooter and action game developed and published by id Software.
+Quake III Arena is a fps, arena shooter and classic game developed and published by id Software.

 Released on August 03rd 2007 is available in English only on Windows.